 A vehicle’s roof is built for vehicle stability and aerodynamics, as well as to protect the passengers from becoming seriously injured in the event of a rollover or related accident.
 In fact, a passenger or driver’s life depends on having adequate “survival space” around their body.
 This ensures there is enough room for rescue teams to be able to reach and remove an individual from the crushed vehicle.

 Defects Related to Rollover Accidents

 It is the manufacturer’s responsibility to design a product that helps save lives.
 Unfortunately, inadequate or faulty design can in fact be the reason why serious injuries occur in rollover accidents.
 Many people attribute rollover accidents to driver error, but this isn’t always the case.

-Serious injuries or even death can occur from structural design failures in side rails, headers or support pillars intended to protect drivers and passengers.
-If your roof has been crushed either downward or inward during a rollover incident, there is a strong likelihood that there is a design flaw in the roof’s pillars which includes holes intended to lighten the weight of your vehicle.
-In this design flaw, the strength of a closed-pillar design is sacrificed—putting you and your passengers at increased risk of injury.
+Serious injuries or even death can occur from structural design failures in side rails, headers or support pillars.
+If crushed downward or inward during a rollover incident, it is likely that the roof pillars’ design is flawed.
+Roof pillars include holes intended to lighten the weight of the vehicle.
+If the pillars are defective, the strength of a closed-pillar design is sacrificed.
+This puts the passengers and drivers at increased risk should a rollover occur.

 Stability or Handling Defects

 Some vehicles have a known history of rollover issues due to stability design or production defects.
 Stability issues can result from design flaws in the following systems

 - Suspension systems (This occurs especially in SUVs or vehicles with a higher center of gravity.)